What does an IQ score of 130 mean?

 Does a 130 score mean genius?

 No. The "genius" boundary in psychometric classifications begins only above IQ 145, and some schemes use a threshold of 160.
 130 is a high score, but not exceptional.
+For comparison — in our article on famous people with high IQ we contrast verified scores of well-known figures with popular myths.

 Can an online test result be considered reliable?